1. ELIGIBILITY: Except as noted, the Wise County Youth Fair is open to any Wise County FFA, Wise County FCCLA, or Wise

 committee established by the Wise County Youth Fair board.
 Students who graduate or complete course work early are not eligible to participate in the

-County and, being a member of Wise County FFA, Wise County FCCLA, and/or Wise County 4-H, must agree and sign an affidavit to the effect that
+and, being a member of Wise County FFA, Wise County FCCLA, and/or Wise County 4-H, must agree and sign an affidavit to the effect that the

-the exhibitor will not show in any county show or local premiums show outside Wise County.
+exhibitor will not show in any county show or local premiums show outside Wise County.
+NO OTHER EXCEPTIONS.